Old Bay Seasoning: Usage

-The seasoning is chiefly used to season crab and shrimp.
+Old Bay is chiefly used to season crab and shrimp.
 It is used in various clam chowder and oyster stew recipes.
 The seasoning is also used as a topping on popcorn, salads, eggs, fried chicken, chicken wings, french fries, tater tots, corn on the cob, boiled peanuts, dips, chipped beef, baked potatoes, potato salad, potato chips and guacamole.
 Several movie theaters in the Chesapeake region offer it in the condiment section.

-Potato chip manufacturer Utz created the original "Crab Chip" based on a similar mix of spices.
-The popular potato chip variety was later copied and marketed by Herr's (however, Herr's uses Old Bay seasoning and it is sold as "Herr's Old Bay Chips").
-Lay's introduced its own Old Bay-seasoned "Chesapeake Bay Crab Spice" flavored chips in 2018.
+Potato chip manufacturer Utz of Hanover, Pennsylvania, created the "Crab Chip" flavor based on a similar mix of spices.
+Herr's of Nottingham, Pennsylvania, uses Old Bay itself for "Herr's Old Bay Chips".
+Lay's introduced its own "Chesapeake Bay Crab Spice" chips in 2018.